jrgleason/psql-getting-started/labs/basic_walkthrough_lab.md

     1. Flag to indicate if actively sold product
     1. Discount Level

-    Type decisions are up to the student, also feel free to add additional properties you think might be nessacary.
+    Type decisions are up to the student, also feel free to add additional properties you think might be necessary.